DigiBatt/battfeed/README.md

 # Gleaned

-*A tiny, fast toolkit for “gleaning” structured facts from messy files.*
-Turn folders of CSV/JSON/Excel/Parquet (and their chaotic column names) into tidy, typed dataframes with validated metadata and simple pipelines you can run in code or from the CLI.
+A fast toolkit for “gleaning” structured facts from messy files.
+Turn folders of CSV/JSON/Excel/Parquet into tidy, typed dataframes with validated metadata and simple pipelines you can run in code or from the CLI.

 ## Features